Bill Baggs: Career

 Baggs started work in journalism as a reporter for the Panama Star and Herald.
 In 1942, he volunteered for the U.S. Army Air Force and served with the 485th Heavy Bomb Group (830th Squadron) of the Fifteenth Air Force in Venosa, Italy.
 As a bombardier, he earned a Distinguished Flying Cross and a Unit Citation.
 During a period of rest and reassignment in Miami Beach, Florida, he fell in love with the growing city of Miami as well as a Red Cross Recreational Assistant named Joan Orr, who later would become his wife.
 He worked briefly as a cub reporter in Greensboro, N.C., before returning to Miami as the aviation reporter for the Miami News.
 He was named a columnist in December 1949, and distinguished himself for taking progressive stands on civil rights, economic investment in Latin America to combat the rise of communism, and preserving the environment.
 As a columnist, he traveled extensively in Latin America and Europe and throughout the United States.
-He built strong friendships with world leaders as well as high-ranking politicians, such as Adlai Stephenson, and brothers John F. and Robert Kennedy.
+He built strong friendships with world leaders as well as high-ranking politicians, such as Adlai Stevenson, and brothers John F. and Robert Kennedy.

 In July 1957, publisher James M. Cox Jr. named Baggs editor of the Miami News.
 He held that position until his death at age 45 on January 7, 1969.